decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 ## Scale

 `scale` is also a _3D vector_, including the scale factor on the _x_, _y_ and _z_ axis.
-The shape of the entity scaled accordingly, wether it's a primitive or a 3D model.
+The shape of the entity scaled accordingly, whether it's a primitive or a 3D model.

 You can either use the `set()` operation to provide a value for each of the three axis, or use `setAll()` to provide a single number and maintain the entity's proportions as you scale it.